mweitzel/argshift/readme.md

 var capitalize = String.prototype.toUpperCase.call.bind(String.prototype.toUpperCase)
 capitalize('loud noises')

-// LOUD NOISES
+// -> LOUD NOISES

-// and yes, this works, but its crazy long and odd to reason about
+// and yes, this works
+// but its crazy long and odd to reason about

-// so instead you can now
+// so instead you can just..

 var capitalize = argshift(String.prototype.toUpperCase)
 capitalize('loud noises!!!')

-// LOUD NOISES!!!
+// -> LOUD NOISES!!!
 ```

 A more examply example